-0 0 0 // Chart Options
+00 /// Chart Options

-▼ Ceneral Left Axis Layout Title Bottom Axis Right Axis Top Axis Chart Title Text Font Lucida Grande, 13 Set Font Alignment Center Color Set Color Chart Legend Show the Chart Legend When Available Location Right O Flow Top to Bottom 0
+Ceneral Left Axis Laft Axis Battom Axis Right Axis Top Axis Chart Title Text Font Lucida Grande, 13 Set Font Alignment Center Color Set Color Chart Legend Show the Chart Legend When Available Location Right P Flow Top to Bottom R

-Apply Reset Ok
+(Apply) (Reset) (Ok

-Like any other views, you can capture the plot with the File $\rightarrow [in]$ Save Screenshot.
-As an added bonus, you can save can save the plot in a vector PDF format so that it scales well if included in reports and other documents.
+Like any other views, you can capture the plot with the File $\rightarrow \boxed{10}$ Save Screenshot.
 You can also move around plots in the GUI like you can other views.